Barley Risotto with Mushrooms Recipe

 Can you make risotto with barley instead of rice?

-How long does barley risotto take to cook?
+How long does barley risotto take?

 What mushrooms work best for barley risotto?